 - There is no evidence of any link between MMR and autism. - Giving the vaccines separately may be harmful.
-It leaves children open to the risk of catching measles, mumps or rubella. - Where MMR is available, no countries recommend giving all the vaccines separately. - In the year before MMR was introduced in the UK, 86,000 children caught measles and 16 died.
+It leaves children open to the risk of catching measles, mumps or rubella. - While some MMR vaccines contain gelatine from pork, an alternative is available.
+Speak to your doctor, nurse or health visitor for information. - Where MMR is available, no countries recommend giving all the vaccines separately. - In the year before MMR was introduced in the UK, 86,000 children caught measles and 16 died.
 Due to low vaccine uptake, there have been recent outbreaks in Europe and some children have died.